enesdemirelus/chatApp/README.md

 Video: https://www.youtube.com/watch?v=8E6c6BAzsyo

-This project is a personal endeavor I worked on in my free time to practice Tkinter, Python, and Sockets.
-My goal was to create a fully functional chatting application.
+This project is a personal project I worked in my free time as to practise Tkinter, Python and Sockets.
+I aimed to create a fully functional Chatting Application.

 The software includes the following features: